-Thinking to set up a business in Spain?
-We have prepared material you would be interested in:
+Thinking of setting up a business in Spain?
+We have material you might want:

 - Guide: Set up a company step by step.